surfer190/fixes/docs/oauth/oauth-and-openid-connect.md

 * When you want to allow end user's of an app - to give permission to use your API on the user's behalf.
 * When that app has user's that have permission / identity on your API
-* Allow secure intergrations into your API
+* Allow secure integrations into your API

 ## What is OpenID Connect?